 Bees and Wasps Nest Removal

 Wasps inside your house?
-Wasps nest on your roof?
+Wasp nest on your roof?
 Seeing wasps but not sure where they’re coming from?
-Let us take care of any of your wasp, hornet, or yellow jacket issues.
-Call us today for a quick, safe, and effective treatment.
+Let us take care of any of your wasp, hornet, or yellowjacket issues.
+Call us today for quick, safe, and effective treatment.

-Yellow jacket or wasp nest got you worried?
+Yellowjacket or wasp nest got you worried?
 Have one of our licensed and trained technicians come out and treat the nest quickly so you can focus on more important things.
 Activity in the wasp or hornet nest will typically subside within 24 hours; however we ask that you allow 3-5 days for complete control.
-After 5 days has passed, the nest can be removed if desired.
+After 5 days have passed, the nest can be removed if desired.
 We can come out and do this for an additional charge.
 You can also do this yourself.
-However, removing the physical nest is not necessary, as wasps and hornets will not reinhabit the nest.
-Some nests, such as nests in wall voids cannot be retrieved.
+However, removing the physical nest is not necessary, as wasps and hornets will not reinfest the nest.
+Some nests, such as those in wall voids cannot be retrieved.

-Often confused with yellow jackets, Polistes wasps are also a yellow and black paper wasp, but they are a little longer, a little narrower, and the legs are much longer.
+Often confused with yellowjacket wasps, Paper wasps (Polistes spp.) are also yellow and black, but they are a little longer, a little narrower, and the legs are much longer.
 They can be easily distinguished by their legs hanging beneath them as they fly.
-The nests are small, and are composed of a single open layer of honeycombed paper mache and are most often found under soffits and eaves and other protected areas.
+The nests are relatively small and are composed of a single open layer of honeycombed paper mache and are most often found under soffits and eaves and other protected areas.

-Aggressive, poisonous, and easily agitated describe Yellowjackets, especially in Fall when their nests are at their largest.
-Yellowjackets may build their nests virtually anywhere – in a hollow in the ground, hanging in a tree, hanging beneath eaves, in an attic or crawlspace, or in a wall void are common locations.
+Aggressive, venomous, and easily agitated describe Yellowjackets, especially in Fall when their nests are at their largest.
+Yellowjackets may build their nests virtually anywhere – in a hollow space in the ground, hanging in a tree, hanging beneath eaves, in an attic or crawlspace, or in a wall void are common locations.
 Yellowjackets are predators whose presence is usually not seen until the colony is large enough to be in the way of human activities like mowing the lawn, painting or when they make their way into the living space.